 With one of the best reputations in the energy business for the gaming industry, DCO Energy is a vertically integrated company that handles engineering, construction, start-up, commissioning, and operating services for thermal energy plants serving single customers as well as district energy plants where underground pipes serve multiple casinos and convention centers in Atlantic City, NJ.
 Efficiency and cost-effectiveness lead the way in all development projects for the energy expert, which is why DCO Plant Manager John Rauch was dismayed to learn that the manufacturer of their boiler had no access solutions available so Rauch’s operators could execute the maintenance required to pass the state-mandated annual inspections and avoid electrical hazards.

-The convention center thermal energy plant taps into a district energy system supplying cold water in the warm summer months and hot water in the winter which gets distributed to air handlers to keep casino and convention center staff and patrons comfortable in ambient temperature year-round.
+The convention center thermal energy plant taps into a district energy system supplying cold water in the warm summer months and hot water in the winter which gets distributed to air handlers to keep casino and convention center staff and patrons comfortable in year-round.
 Traditional thermal power plants are also known as combustion power plants.
 Electricity is produced by a steam boiler which activates a turbine that drives an alternator.
 In most cases, gas turbines are used to supplement production during outages and unexpected peaks in consumption.

 A catwalk could be installed above all three boilers with ladders to climb down toward the boilers.
 However, extensive structural reinforcements made custom fabrication totally cost-prohibitive, estimated to be anywhere from $50-75,000.